Introduction

 The College supports the needs of those who are currently well by focusing on three fundamental principles:

-The College offers students first-hand resources such as orientation and support, navigating and accessing resources/ providers, well-being programming, workshops, educational and support groups, and publications.
-The College offers education around themes associated with student well-being, self-care and ways to prevent self-harm.
-If a student wants to reach the Student Support & Advocacy (SSA) team they can complete an initial contact request form.
-If a faculty member has a concern about a student they can complete the faculty referral form.
+The College offers students first-hand resources such as orientation and support, assistance with navigating and accessing resources/providers, well-being programming, workshops, educational and support groups, and publications.
+The College offers education about student well-being, self-care and ways to prevent self-harm.
+If a student wants to request support or if a TC community member (faculty/staff/student) would like to refer a student of concern, they can complete a TC CARES REFERRAL FORM and a member of the Office of Student Support & Advocacy and/or a member of the TC CARES Team will connect with the student to schedule a support meeting.

-Student Support & Advocacy (SSA) at TC offers voluntary services to the TC community.
-The College has a system to provide check-ins for students where there is an identified concern.
-The check-ins may be performed by a member of the office of Student Support & Advocacy (SSA) or a TC CARES team member which includes faculty and staff from various divisions in the College.
-The staff member performing the check-in will be determined based upon who may be most familiar with the student and will be able to most effectively assist the student based upon the existing relationship.
+The Office of Student Support & Advocacy (SSA) at TC offers voluntary services to the TC community.
+The College has a case management process to provide check-ins for students where there is an identified concern.
+The check-ins may be performed by a member of the Office of Student Support & Advocacy (SSA) or a TC CARES Team member.
+During support meetings, students will be connected with resources/support that may help them to be successful at TC.

 Additionally, Teachers College is committed to accommodating qualified students who have disabilities, including psychiatric or emotional disabilities.
 Students seeking accommodations should contact the Office of Access and Services for Individuals with Disabilities (OASID), 301 Zankel Hall-3rd floor, Tel/Voice: (212) 678-3689, oasid@tc.edu.